conceptofproof/conceptofproof.github.io/_posts/2016-07-04-first-time-arduino.md

 ### Arduino Basics

 Really the best place to begin is the [Arduino HomePage ](https://www.arduino.cc/en/Guide/HomePage).
-Once you have the IDE and libraries installed for your platform the [https://www.arduino.cc/en/Reference/HomePage](language reference) for _ino_ files is very usefull.
+Once you have the IDE and libraries installed for your platform the [language reference](https://www.arduino.cc/en/Reference/HomePage) for _ino_ files is very usefull.
 The first thing to note is the types of pins on your Arduino board; there's [digital pins](https://www.arduino.cc/en/Tutorial/DigitalPins) and [analogue pins](https://www.arduino.cc/en/Tutorial/AnalogInputPins).

 #### digital pin functions
 * pinMode(pinNum, INPUT/OUTPUT);